markgordon22/Travel-Tips-Ireland/README.md

 Solution: I found a line of code on [w3schools](https://www.w3schools.com/jsref/met_loc_reload.asp) where it reloads the page after user clicks the ok button when email is sent.

 Bug 5.
-Heroimage on the home page was originally was an image of the Cliffs of Moher during with bright sky which made heading not readable.
+Hero image on the home page was originally an image of the Cliffs of Moher with a bright sky which made the heading not readable.
-Solution: replaced image of the Cliffs of Moher with a less brighter sky so that the title can be easily read by visitors to the site.
+Solution: replaced image of the Cliffs of Moher with a less brighter sky so that the title can be easily read by users of the site.

 Bug 6.
-Contact page has a beautiful image of the Rock of Cashel which was being blocked by the send message button.
+Contact page has a beautiful image of the Rock of Cashel which was being blocked by the send message button on small devices.
 Solution: Increased the size of the hero image so that the user can see the castle entirely.

 ## Functionality Testing

 **Home page**

-* Nav links and navbar are operating well when trying to navigate different to parts of the website.
+* Nav links and navbar are operating well when trying to navigate too different parts of the website.
 * Social media icons in the footer element are also operating well if user wishes to contact site owner

 **About page**

-* Nav links and navbar are operating well when trying to navigate to different parts of the website.
+* Nav links and navbar are operating well when trying to navigate too different parts of the website.
 * Social media icons in the footer are also operating well if user wants to contact site owner.

 **Our Tips page**

-* Nav links and navbar are operating well when trying to navigate to parts of the website.
+* Nav links and navbar are operating well when trying to navigate too different parts of the website.
 * Social media icons in the footer are also operating well.
 * Google map is displaying markers with address and title of the marker displayed to the user.
 Map consists of easy scrolling and shows all markers with the correct longitudes and latitudes of the respective holiday destinations being advertised on the website.
-User can only able to search for places in Ireland and Great Britain in the autocomplete.
+User is only able to search for places in Ireland and Great Britain in the autocomplete.
 Great
 Britain must be included in the autocomplete as Belfast and Derry are both part of the gb country component restricition.
 * User can click Bootstrap buttons under the card images to read about a destination in Ireland if they want to find out more about that destination.